zablo-dev/zablo-dev.github.io/README.md

 ## Projects
 ### Reporting and BI
-- In the realm of data-driven decision-making, my expertise lies in harnessing the power of reporting tools like Tableau and Power BI to extract actionable insights and drive business value.
 -  My proficiency in reporting tools such as PowerBI and Tableau enables me to create dynamic reports and dashboards that empower stakeholders to make informed decisions.
 -  My adeptness in Power BI encompasses a range of skills, including dashboard development, report creation, live querying, and proficiency in DAX and Power Query.
 -  Report showing the evaluation of marketing efforts within the Loreal case study: